Jaxartes/oligocast/README.md

 ## TODO

 There is much to be done on this project:
-* Test on non-Linux platforms.
 * Write a manual page (manpage) for this program.
 * Once a manual page is written, trim down `usage()`, which is way too long, down to just a list of options.
+* Fix source filtering on macOS.
+* Test on *BSD.
 * Go through the code for places `errthrottle()` should be used.
 * Maybe #ifdef all the IPv6-specific code, for building on systems where IPv6 multicast is missing or badly broken.
-Maybe one for IPv4 too.
+Maybe do so for IPv4 too.
 * Potential feature: When receiving a packet, report the source address.
+  Perhaps other details like length, contents.
 * Potential feature: When receiving a packet, optionally check its contents against "-d".
 * Potential feature: Make "-i" optional, having it pick an interface for